patryklason/dj-monke-discord-bot/README.md

 # DJ Monke - Discord music bot
-Music Bot with polish interface for private Discord server, playing songs from YouTube or Spotify.
+Music Bot for private Discord server, playing songs from YouTube or Spotify.
 ## Available Commands
 - /play - plays a song from YouTube/Spotify or playlist from YouTube
 - /queue - displays the queue